 * Students must be enrolled in or have completed a Masters Degree in Social Work program from a CSWE accredited social work program.

 The UW-Whitewater MSW program has applied for Council on Social Work Education accreditation and is working closely with CSWE.
 Any student who successfully completes the program will be considered to have graduated from a CSWE accredited program which will enable them to apply for social work licensure.
-The College of Letters and Sciences at UW-Whitewater is accredited by the North Central Association of Colleges and Secondary Schools.

 The mission of the Masters of Social Work (MSW) program at the University of Wisconsin-Whitewater is: To cultivate advanced social work professionals skilled in developing collaborative relationships within dynamic regional and national contexts to address diverse human and community issues that affect well-being.

 1. Preparing students through coursework and advising to advance their knowledge, develop strong professional values and ethics, and be able to apply a range of prevention and intervention methods.

 3. Partnering students within a framework of community engagement to accomplish mutual goals.

 4. Providing students with opportunities to work in partnership with faculty who are actively engaged in practice, service, and research.

 Procedures and matters relevant to MSW students can be found in the MSW Student Handbook.
 Also included in the handbook, is information pertaining to course requirements, sequencing of courses, expectations, requirements, and social work certification.

 The priority deadline for summer/fall 2022 admission is December 1, 2021, and the final deadline to apply is January 15, 2022.
 If you have questions, please email firstname.lastname@example.org.
 Watch for future application deadlines on this page.